10 Ways to Increasing Your Small Business Profit Margins (With Examples & Tips)

 9. Diversify Revenue Streams

-Relying too heavily on one revenue source can be risky.
-Diversifying your income streams can protect your business and increase overall profitability.
+Relying too heavily on one revenue source can be risky for any startup or small business.
+Be sure to diversify your income streams to protect your businesses cash flow and increase overall profitability.

 Explore additional revenue streams like launching complementary products, offering subscription services, or entering affiliate marketing.
 For example, an online clothing store could expand into personalized styling services.